evaliu1/CarND-Advanced-Lane-P4/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 During the time I implemented this project, I mixed with the output parameters couple times.
 Sincer their names are very similar inside each function.
 For my current pipeline, I think it might fail when there is a sharp trun.
+Also, the lines are not so straight at the beginning.
+Maybe I should adjust my threshold more to make this better.